Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-In previous posts, we have considered the main four sauces mères, grandes sauces, or classic “mother” sauces of French cuisine: bechamel, velute, espanyol and hollandese.
-In the same, it is time for the final representative of the – family tomato sauce (sauce tomate).
-It is created on the basis of tomatoes (thank you, captain obviousness) and acts as a starting point for dozens of other sauces, or petites sauces.
-Its value lies in its richness of taste, balance of acidity and sweetness.
-And flexibility, which is the ability to combine with meat, fish, vegetables and pasta.
+In previous posts, we explored the main four sauces mères, grandes sauces, or classic “mother” sauces of French cuisine: béchamel, velouté, espagnole, and hollandaise.
+Now it’s time to introduce the final representative of the family – tomato sauce (sauce tomate).
+It is made from tomatoes (thank you, Captain Obvious) and serves as a starting point for dozens of other sauces, or petites sauces.
+Its value lies in its rich flavor, balance of acidity and sweetness, as well as its versatility, allowing it to pair with meat, fish, vegetables, and pasta.

-Tomatoes did not appear in Europe until the 16th century, as they were only introduced from South America after the Columbus expeditions.
-But these representatives of the nightshade family gained recognition in cooking much later.
-In French gastronomy, tomato sauce took hold only in the 19th century, when Auguste Escoffier included it in the same «of the big five».
-Since then, it has become the basis for many classic dishes and sauce variations.
+Tomatoes appeared in Europe only in the 16th century, as they were brought from South America only after Columbus's expeditions.
+However, the recognition of these members of the nightshade family in culinary arts came much later.
+In French gastronomy, tomato sauce was established only in the 19th century when Auguste Escoffier included it in the famous “great five.”
+Since then, it has become the basis for countless classic dishes and sauce variations.

-The sauce described by Escoffier is made with fresh, blanched and chopped tomatoes, fried pork belly (bacon), carrot, onion and thyme mirpois, with light meat broth and roux added for thickening.
+The sauce described by Escoffier is made from fresh, blanched, and crushed tomatoes, fried pork belly (bacon), mirepoix of carrots, onions, and thyme, with the addition of light meat broth and roux for thickening.

-And only in the 18th century, tomato sauce began to expand to the south of France, starting with Provence.
-And already the Provencal people who migrated to the north of the country began to spread tomatoes.
-But let's return to Italy once again.
-We learn from historical sources that the first mention of the use of tomato sauce together with paste appears in 1790 in the cookbook of the Roman cook Francesco Leonardi L'Apicio moderno.
+It was only in the 18th century that tomato sauce began its expansion to the south of France, starting from Provence.
+And it was the Provençals who migrated northward that began to spread tomatoes.
+But let’s return to Italy.
+Historical sources tell us that the first mention of using tomato sauce with pasta appears in 1790 in the cookbook of Roman chef Francesco Leonardi L'Apicio moderno.

 Traditionally, tomato sauce is prepared as follows:

-- chopped onions, carrots, sometimes celery (mirpois), fried in butter or olive oil, are used for the base
+- for the base, chopped onions, carrots, and sometimes celery (mirepoix) are sautéed in butter or olive oil

-- tomatoes are needed fresh or canned, mashed to uniformity
+- tomatoes should be fresh or canned, pureed to a smooth consistency

-- classically, the sauce is thickened with ru (a mixture of flour and butter), but modern versions often do without it
+- traditionally, the sauce is thickened with roux (a mixture of flour and butter), but modern versions often do without it

-- bacon, ham, garlic, bay leaf, thyme are used as taste accents
+- for flavor accents, bacon, ham, garlic, bay leaves, and thyme are used

-- after stewing the ingredients, the sauce is wiped and brought to the desired thickness.
-If it comes out too thick –, it can be diluted with light meat broth.
+- after simmering the ingredients, the sauce is strained and brought to the desired thickness.
+If it turns out too thick, it can be thinned with light meat broth.

-The result is a thick and rich sauce with a rich aroma.
-It can be the basis or final accent in many dishes.
+As a result, a thick and rich sauce with a deep aroma is produced.
+It can serve as a base or a finishing touch in many dishes.

-Due to its versatility, tomato sauce has many “offspring”.
-Using it as a base, you can prepare many new sauces, in particular:
+Thanks to its versatility, tomato sauce has many “descendants.”
+Using it as a base, you can prepare many new sauces, including:

 -

-marinara: light sauce with the addition of olive oil, garlic and basil
+marinara: a light sauce with olive oil, garlic, and basil

-- neapolitan: A classic of Italian cuisine based on tomatoes, olive oil and herbs (but the strangest thing is that Neapolitans themselves are surprised when they hear “Neapolitan sauce”, because they just call it tomato.
-It got the name “Neapolitan”, most likely, already from Italian migrants who carried their gastronomic culture to new countries in this way).
+- Neapolitan: a classic of Italian cuisine based on tomatoes, olive oil, and herbs (but the strangest thing is that the Neapolitans themselves are surprised when they hear “Neapolitan sauce,” as they simply call it tomato sauce.
+The name “Neapolitan” was most likely given by Italian migrants who carried their culinary culture to new countries).

-Tomato sauce – is a real station wagon.
-It is used as a base for pastes, lazany, in dishes with meat and poultry (stewed beef stew, chicken in sauce), in fish dishes (for example, cod in tomato sauce), as a base for pizza, in combination with vegetables (for example, in ratatouille or stuffed peppers)...
-That is, it can be safely argued that its power – is in simplicity, accessibility and the ability to change the character of a dish from tender to spicy.
-This is a real culinary “constructor” that makes the kitchen more diverse and interesting.
-Cook to your satisfaction!
+Tomato sauce is a true universal ingredient.
+It is used as a base for pasta, lasagna, in meat and poultry dishes (beef stew, chicken in sauce), in fish dishes (for example, cod in tomato sauce), as a base for pizza, in combination with vegetables (for example, in ratatouille or stuffed peppers)...
+In other words, it can be confidently stated that its strength lies in simplicity, accessibility, and the ability to change the character of a dish from delicate to spicy.
+It is a true culinary “constructor” that makes the kitchen more diverse and interesting.
+Cook for your pleasure!

 This post doesn't have any additions from the author yet.